eclipsesource/tabris-maps-example/README.md

 ## Running the example

 ### iOS instructions
 1. Maps plugin is written in Swift while Cordova is written in Objective-C. Therefore you need a bridging header between those two languages.
-If your proejct already has bridging header you can skip steps 2-9.
+If your project already has a bridging header you can skip steps 2-9.
 1. Open your Xcode project and go to `Plugins` group in Project navigator.
 1. Go to `File -> New -> File` and then select `Header file` from `iOS -> Sources group`.
 1. Bridging header has to have your projects name as a prefix and "-Bridging-Header" as suffix.
 Eg. `MY_PROJECT_NAME-Bridging-Header.h`.